Vinki7/ReadMe/README.md

 Admins can manage books, categories, and orders through a dedicated admin panel.

 ### Features
-All known features are described bellow...
+All known features are described below...

 #### 🛍️ Client Side
 - Browse books by categories